open-education-hub/methodology/chapters/use-deliver/self-study/reading/README.md

-### Self-Study
+# Self-Study

-Owner: Gabi Mocanu
-Reviewer: Alex Apostolescu

 Self-study is the process of independently learning outside of structural classroom settings or formal instruction.

 There are multiple reasons learners find self-studying hard:

-- **Lack of structure**: Learning without a structure can lead to potential confusion and inefficiency.
-- **Access to resources**: Even if there are a lot of resources on the internet, they are not always easy to find.
-- **Lack of feedback**: Without regular feedback from the educator, learners tend to lose motivation, potentially leading to gaps in knowledge.
+- **Resources**: Accessing materials on the internet can be challenging due to the lack of structure and the difficulty in finding reliable content.
-- **Need for help**: Without help from the educator, learners may not be able to solve the problems on their own and this can lead to frustration.
+- **Need for assistance**: Without feedback or assistance from the educator, learners may not be able to solve the problems on their own and this can lead to frustration and lose motivation.
 - **Difficulty**: The subjects must have an adequate difficulty in order not to demotivate learners.

 In order to overcome these problems, we can improve the following:

-#### Organize Resources
+## Organize Resources

 The material is to be organized into chapters.
 Each chapter will encompass one or more subjects.